InZane84/legion-linux-toolkit/README.md

 sudo bash install.sh
 ```

-> The installer automatically detects your hardware, installs all dependencies, enables the systemd daemon and **launches the tray icon** — no logout or manual step needed.
+> The installer **auto-detects your Lenovo brand**, installs only the packages relevant to your device, checks all hardware sysfs paths, enables the daemon service and **launches the tray icon automatically** — no logout needed.
+>
+> On first launch the **setup wizard** appears to choose your language and run a one-time hardware scan.

 ---